 Experience of childcare is essential whether it is gained through having children of your own, work or voluntary settings.
 Life experiences and personal qualities can also enhance the care provided.

 You will need to be in good health and are able to manage the physical and emotional demands of caring for children.
 Having a specific disability or medical condition will not necessarily prevent you from fostering.
 We will take advice from your doctor and the local authority Medical Advisor on your health and the possible implications for fostering.
 See information about the assessment process below.

 Where someone in the household smokes cigarettes or e-cigarettes we would not place children under the age of 5 years.

 Foster carers need to be available to care for children to meet their needs including taking them to school if necessary, attending meetings and other appointments as necessary.
 Carers also need to be available during school holidays to care for a foster child.

 Having a job does not necessarily prevent people from being considered for fostering.
 Applications from those who work from home, are self-employed or have flexible working arrangements will also be considered.
 There are various foster care schemes that may be suitable for applicants' circumstances.

-An increasing number of employers are becoming 'Fostering Friendly', including Buckinghamshire County Council.
+An increasing number of employers are becoming 'Fostering Friendly', including us.
 This means that they provide extra leave for employees who are becoming foster carers.
 Find more information about the scheme on The Fostering Network website.